SAP-samples/teched2024-AD181/exercises/ex4.1/README.md

 ## Deploy your app to SAP Build Work Zone, standard edition

-1. Once the build is complete, the status will change to **Deployed**.
+1. Once the build is complete, the status will change to **Delivered**.
 Click on the build name to access the build details.

 <img src="images/image8.jpg" />